 The ATIS/SIP Forum IP-NNI Task Force under the ATIS Packet Technologies and Systems Committee (PTSC) and the SIP Forum Technical Working Group (TWG) was responsible for the development of this document.

+Revision History

+The following table summarizes the errata changes to ATIS-1000074 that were introduced via revisions of document IPNNI-2018-00027.